-How can therapy help me and my child?
+How can therapy help me and my teen?

 A number of benefits are available from participating in therapy.
-Therapists can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management, body image issues and creative blocks.
-Thrpugh play and narrative therapy, many children and teens find that counselors can be a tremendous asset to helping with behaviors, interpersonal relationships, family concerns, school issues, and the hassles of daily life.
+Therapists can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management, body image issues, LGBTQ and creative blocks.
+Teens find that counselors can be a tremendous asset to helping with behaviors, interpersonal relationships, family concerns, school issues, and the hassles of daily life.
 Therapists can provide a fresh perspective on a difficult problem or point you in the direction of a solution.
 The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.
 Some of the benefits available from therapy include:

 - Attaining a better understanding of your child, parenting skills and values

-- Developing skills for improving your childs behavior at school or daycare
+- Developing skills for improving your teens behavior and emotions.

 - Finding resolution to the issues or concerns that led you to seek therapy